 QIAGEN has tested use of the TissueRuptor II in combination with proven QIAGEN sample preparation kits.
-Sample disruption with the TissueRuptor II ensures maximal yields of nucleic acids and proteins that perform well in downstream applications such as PCR, western blotting and enzyme assays (see figures " Successful purification of phosphoprotein " and " High performance results in PCR").
+Sample disruption with the TissueRuptor II ensures maximal yields of nucleic acids and proteins that perform well in downstream applications such as PCR, western blotting and enzyme assays (see figure " High performance results in PCR").
 For most tissues, disruption and homogenization using the TissueRuptor II gives comparable results to traditional rotor–stator homogenization (see figure " Pure RNA with high RIN values").
 Effective disruption of tissue samples using the TissueRuptor II allows reproducible purification of high-quality DNA and RNA using QIAGEN nucleic acid purification kits (see figures " Pure RNA with high RIN values," " Reproducible purification of high-quality genomic DNA" and "Efficient disruption and homogenization of animal tissues").

 Genotyping, gene expression and proteomics applications demand effective disruption of biological samples to ensure high yields of DNA, RNA and protein.
 The TissueRuptor II system delivers thorough and rapid disruption of samples to fully release biomolecules, and also simultaneously homogenizes samples to facilitate subsequent purification procedures using QIAGEN kits (see table).

 The TissueRuptor II is an integral part of QIAGEN's complete solution for sample management — from sample collection to purification and analysis of DNA, RNA and protein.
 Optimized protocols integrate sample disruption with biomolecule purification, enabling a streamlined, efficient workflow.
 In addition, a range of automated solutions allow purification and analysis of biomolecules at low to high throughputs.